Sue Weller

-Susan Weller was archdeacon of Walsall from 2014. to 2019.
+Susan Weller was archdeacon of Walsall from 2014 to 2019, and then archdeacon of Lichfield.

 She was educated at the University of Leeds.
 A marine biologist by profession, she was ordained deacon in 1996; and priest in 1997.
 After a curacy in Caverswall she was at Wilnecote from 2000 to 2005.
 After that her ministry took her to Rio de Janeiro until 2011 when she came to Wednesfield.